osisoft/EdgeCmd-Docs/v1.2/configuration/configure-an-adapter-or-eds-with-commands.md

 ---
-uid: ConfigureAnAdapterOrEDSWithCommands1-2
+uid: ConfigureAnAdapterOrEDSWithCommands
 ---

 # Configure an adapter or EDS with commands

 Use EdgeCmd utility to configure an adapter or EDS using only commands or by pointing to JSON files.
-For more information, see [Configure an adapter or EDS with JSON files](xref:ConfigureAnAdapterOrEDSWithJsonFiles1-2).
+For more information, see [Configure an adapter or EDS with JSON files](xref:ConfigureAnAdapterOrEDSWithJsonFiles).

 **Note:** The examples in this topic use the default port number `5590`.
 If you specified a different port number for your adapter or EDS, you need to add it in the command.
 For example: